-Since the desequentialization D provides good results for the game semantics of MELLpol, we hope that it can be applied to others game semantics, for instance for languages with imperative features, in order to obtain static semantics of these syntaxes.
+Since the desequentialization D provides good results for the game semantics of MELLpol, we hope that it can be applied to others game semantics, for instance for syntaxes with imperative features, in order to obtain static semantics of these syntaxes.

-A corollary of Theorem 7 is that all the results of experiments are equitable.
+A corollary of Proposition 7 is that all the results of experiments are equitable.
 This property, coming from alternation of moves in plays, surely allows for narrowing the relational model to equitable results.
-Other properties of plays, such as visibility, seem harder to capture on the side of the relational model.
+But others properties of plays such as visibility are much harder to trap on the side of the relational model (at least we fail).

 Another direction to look at is the faithfulness of the relational model.
-Factoring the interpretation through abstract Böhm trees by mean of thick subtrees allows for a more combinatoric approach of this long standing conjecture [6].
+Factoring the interpretation through abstract Böhm trees by mean of thick subtrees allows for a more combinatoric approach of this long standing conjecture.
+But for the moment, we only have some limited results in that direction.
+Shifting to an untyped setting with real Böhm trees shall provides a faithfulness result (at least by using Böhm's theorem) which would be to be related with the typed setting.